Pocket/firefox-api-proxy/src/errors/README.md

 consuming this code, one update to a library can automatically update every service that consumes it with observability improvements.

+## What does this provide?

+Express is extremely bare-bones by default, and is intended to serve all use cases (API servers, static content servers, full stack servers with server-side rendering, etc.).

+By default, most automatically provided errors (404, 500) are returned as HTML pages.
+This server replaces these automatic cases with string errors that are much more appropriate for an API server, and offers extensibility to replace these string errors with structured JSON errors, or just about any other response (see ErrorHandler and NotFoundHandler for more details).
+ErrorHandler also allows programmatic extensibility via callbacks.

+Additionally this provides error reporting with sentry.
+By default, all 5XX errors are reported to sentry (forwarding is configurable, and RestResponseError provides one-off error overrides to this config).
+By default, all of the following request details are recorded along with sentry events:

+- express.req properties
+  - cookies
+  - data
+  - headers
+  - method
+  - query_string
+  - url
+- server name as programmatically discovered by express (specify in `sentry.init` if not correct!)
+- express.req.user properties (these must be populated by your service implementation):
+  - id
+  - username
+  - email
+  - (extend here if you need to support additional client specific metrics)
+- node js version
+- transaction (`${HTTP Method} ${request path}`)

+If you need to change these defaults (addition or redaction), utilize `sentryRequestHandlerOptions.include` to specify an alternate set of properties.

 ## Design goals

 These tools need to be able to be consumed easily.
 Especially if we intend